 Whether your skin concerns stem from hormones, stress, or a combination of both, it’s absolutely possible to restore your glow and your confidence.
 Here’s what you need to know about dealing with stressed-out skin, according to a dermatologist.

 You may have tried everything in your skincare product lineup and even a few natural DIY remedies.
 Dermatologist-approved treatments are also out there and ready to help you battle stress acne.

-When used correctly (and not at the same time), these three ingredients can help reduce stress acne.
+When used correctly (and not at the same time), these ingredients can help reduce stress acne.
 If you’re not sure which treatments are best for you or are allergic to any of the ingredients listed above, talk to a dermatologist and get a professional opinion.

 Maybe your acne isn’t so aggressive that it needs prescription-strength treatment.
 Perhaps you experience stress pimples only once in a blue moon.
 If you’re leaning away from adding topical creams to your skincare routine, what else can you do to reduce stress acne?
 Well, you can start by reducing your stress levels.

 One way is by exercising — it does wonders for the body and especially the skin.
 When you exercise, your body releases stress-reducing endorphins.
 These chemicals interact with receptors in your brain that produce feelings of calm and satisfaction and reduce feelings of pain.
 By exercising, you are increasing your endorphin levels and lowering your cortisol levels.
 When cortisol levels are low, they can’t send signals to your skin to increase its inflammatory response.
 So you feel more chill.

 Worried about sweating?
 Don’t.
 Sweat itself does not cause acne — it consists almost entirely of water and is only released from your skin to cool your body down.
 However, if left on the surface, sweat can attract bacteria to your skin and cause buildup.
 So once you finish exercising, make sure to shower and scrub your skin with a good soap.